nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 2. **Trial Display** You can name this display "practiceRand."
 The trials will have the same setup as the hard-coded practice, except there will only be 3 screens.
 The spreadsheet will control how many trials are presented to the participant.
 3. **Post Display** You can name this display "practiceRandPost."
 This will be the same layout as the landing screen from the hard-coded practice.
 However, buttons will be controlled using jump to row components instead of conditional branching.

-#### Jump to Row

-* Give each button a name that tells you what it's purpose is (ex: "try again") and a label that tells the participant what it does (ex: "I want to practice again")
-* Add the component of a click response to the button.
-In the box labeled response type "redo" for the first button and "continue" for the second button.
-* Go to screen, and add the component of "Jump To Row."
-Add two destination boxes, one for each button.
-Set the criteria for both to "response value."
-Type in the response for each corresponding button. hint: this will be what you wrote in the click response component
-* For the row index, you will put the corresponding row # of the spreadsheet that either goes back to the practice instructions or to the break before the experimental trials.

 #### Edit the spreadsheet
 Set up the spreadsheet to have a logical flow of displays so that the instructions are first, then six randomized practice trials, and lastly the post practice display.
 Make sure that the instructions for the practice come after the instructions for the whole experiment.

 **Add the Randomizer and Preview Randomization** hint(look up documentation on randomizing if needed)

 **Further Consideration 3**: What happened to the spreadsheet when you previewed the randomization?

+#### Jump to Row

+* Copy and paste the buttons from the previous landing screen onto the post display screen.
+* Go to the screen tab, and add the component of "Jump To Row."
+Add two destination boxes, one for each button.
+Set the criteria for both to "response value."
+Type in the response for each corresponding button.
+For the accuracy, select any.
+* For the row index, you will put the corresponding row # of the spreadsheet that either goes back to the practice instructions or to the break before the experimental trials.

 #### Preview the experiment and commit the changes